Energy is the key thing we all need to consistently do our best work — it’s the basis for getting things done.

 For many people, working around the clock and wearing multiple hats at once is the only way to consistently deliver results — their daily habits define their energy levels.
 When you are feeling exhausted all the time, you are prone to be distracted by almost anything.

 The modern world has changed our lifestyle and our habits are draining us quicker than ever before.
 If we want our bodies and brains to have the required energy to do modern work, we have to take care of ourselves.
 Taking good care of your body is the sure way of getting the required energy to maintain a focused and high-performing brain.

+Energetic people have daily habits that help them stay upbeat, healthy and get things done — they actively work towards being energetic.
 Consider these six habits to keep your energy levels high or to even increase them as you work toward building the career and life you can enjoy.

 Eat breakfast.
 People who eat breakfast every morning report less fatigue and stress than people who skip it.
 High-fiber foods, like hot oatmeal, stick with you longer.
 Go nuts.

 A handful of almonds or peanuts can also help — they are high in magnesium and folate (folic acid) — essential nutrients for energy and cell production.
 Go for breakfasts that help you power up your morning.
 As Harvard Medical School experts point out, include whole grains, fruit, and protein.

 As with healthy breakfast, look for meals meal that gives you ample protein, fibre, and complex carbs and is low in refined sugar and saturated fat.
 “A diet rich in foods such as whole grains, oats, pulses, nuts and seeds will help you stay healthy and full of energy,” writes Roxanne Fisher, editor of the BBC GoodFood.